 Before she went to sleep she told the young ones, "Look in my head

 and see if you can see anything that's crawling."
 The old lady told

 them, "Look on my head.
 See if you can find any fleas or anything on

 my head."
-So As they were scratching her head.
-Then she fell asleep.
+As they were scratching around on her head she fell asleep.
 The

 old lady went to sleep.

 All three looked and they found a flea or so.
 In the meantime the